 “If something does happen, I want you to have a strong blue center.
 It wouldn’t do to set a bad example,” she teased.

 “I suppose you’re right,” Tricon agreed.
 Then, he turned toward the water.
-He scooped out two large piles of the long, thick plant and placed them on the third polished bolder that reminded Chantal of a dragon sized plate.
+He scooped out two large piles of a long, thick plant Chantal presumed was the sea greens Maya spoke of and placed them on the third polished bolder that reminded Chantal of a dragon sized plate.
 He gestured toward Maya in a way that seemed like the Yekaran equivalent of a bow.
 His expressions were difficult to read, but she was almost sure he was being cheeky.
 She was still trying to puzzle out the scene when he took to the air once again.

 “You seem very comfortable around him.”

-“Of course I am,” Maya answered.
-Chantal felt uneasy as Maya considered her with a frown.
+“Of course I am,” Maya said, giving her a penetrating frown that left Chantal uneasy.
 “Why wouldn’t I be?”

 “He’s so big,” Chantal said.
 “So powerful.”